 Great for both business and pleasure, the property is perhaps one of the most compelling “integrated” hotels in the country.
 It mixes a strong F&B foundation along with the chain’s service culture as well as topnotch rooms.
 One practically need not leave the property while staying here unless attending to some business or sightseeing activities.
 As a veteran in Singapore’s hospitality scene, Grand Hyatt presents an efficient and elegant local service culture that is slowly disappearing and which can be found in just a handful of other stately properties here.

 The Grand Hyatt Singapore has a staycation package that starts from S$200 net per night for a room-only stay.
 Top it up by S$50 net for breakfast for two and avail of other benefits such as afternoon tea, dinner and late check-out.
+They also have a limited time 1-for-1 promotion where you can stay in an 83sqm Grand Suite for S$720 net for 2 nights inclusive of club lounge access.
 You can check out their packages here.

 Grand Hyatt Singapore